jisaacks/Backbone.RouteHelper/README.md

 console.log(route); // user/1/comments?page=3
 ```

-**A note On query parsing:** By default Backbone.RouteHelper expects a global to be present called **ns**, which is an instance of [node-querystring](https://github.com/visionmedia/node-querystring).
+**A note on query parsing:** By default Backbone.RouteHelper expects a global to be present called **ns**, which is an instance of [node-querystring](https://github.com/visionmedia/node-querystring).
 This repo includes a build of that project called `qs.js` all you would need to do is include that script before the route helper script.
 Alternatively, you can use your own query parser by overriding a couple methods:

 ```javascript
 _.extend(Backbone.RouteHelper.prototype, {